MHD Turbulence: A Biased Review: A Reconnection Primer

 \subsection{Stochastic Reconnection and MHD Turbulence}

-In this busy world, writing one's own papers tends to take precedence over reading other people's.
-And so the developments that I described in \secsdash{sec:DA}{sec:disruption} appear to have been, for the most part, intellectually decoupled from another strand of thinking, vaguely anticipated by \citet{matthaeus85,matthaeus86} and properly launched by \citet[][henceforth~LV99]{lazarian99} when they put forward the notion of ``stochastic reconnection''---a widely cited paper, which, however, has acquired the reputation of being rather hard to understand. \citet{eyink11rec} seem to me to have succeeded in explaining it with a degree of clarity by adopting somewhat different terms, based on a sizable body of precursor work by \citet{eyink09,eyink11dynamo}.
+As promised in \secref{sec:stoch}, here is a (biased) review of ``stochastic reconnection'', the notion primarily associated today with \citet[][henceforth~LV99]{lazarian99}---a widely cited paper, which, however, has acquired the reputation of being rather hard to understand. \citet{eyink11rec} seem to me to have succeeded in explaining it with a degree of clarity by adopting somewhat different terms, based on a sizeable body of precursor work by \citet{eyink09,eyink11dynamo}.
 There are many self-reviews of this school of thought, of which the most recent and comprehensive one is \citet{lazarian20}, but my attempt below may be the first by an external observer.
 Their main idea is roughly as follows.

 First, let us note that, instead of \exref{eq:flux_bal}, we may follow \citet{kulsrud05book} and start our consideration of an SP sheet by stating that the width of the sheet must be equal to the typical distance that the field lines would diffuse resistively in the direction ($x$) transverse to the upstream field (which points in $y$) over the time that it takes the plasma to transit through the sheet and be ejected out of it, viz., \beq \delta \sim (\eta \tout)^{1/2},\quad \tout \sim \frac{\ell}{u_y} \hence \delta \sim \lt(\frac{\eta\ell}{u_y}\rt)^{1/2} \sim \frac{\ell}{\sqrt{S_\ell}}\lt(\frac{\vAy}{u_y}\rt)^{1/2}, \eeq which is the same expression as~\exref{eq:flow_bal}.